Bogglian/boggler/README.md

 It started in Dec 26, 2018

+## :sweat: Sorry for user

+>  this is not yet built the publish version.

 [The 6th D2 CAMPUS FEST Final Entry Project](https://github.com/D2CampusFest/6th) - in Naver D2

 ## ❓ 보글러란? / What is Boggler?